Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 The Challenge of Modern Living: Eating Out and Traveling

-Even in situations with full control over how and where we source our food, it’s increasingly challenging to access all the nutrients we need due to the general decline in nutrient-dense foods and food quality.
+Even when you have full control over how and where to source your food, it’s increasingly challenging to access high-quality foods, due to the general decline in nutrient-density and food quality.

-This means we cannot make diet and health the fulcrum of our lives – or else we’d be severely limited in other areas.
+We cannot always make diet the fulcrum of our lives – or else we’d be severely limited in other areas.

 Eating at restaurants